 Human wildlife conflicts are the product of socio-economic and political landscapes, and are controversial because the resources concerned have economic value and the species are often high profile and legally protected.
 This complexity exists within the long history of damage-causing animals (DCA) which have exited the Kruger National Park (KNP), South Africa, inflicting damage on property, increasing disease transfer between wildlife and livestock, and seriously undermining the food security of impoverished local communities.
 The historical background of these communities is characterized by a general dissatisfaction with KNP, in part due to wildlife damage to crops, livestock and property and, in some cases, has triggered retaliatory killing of wildlife.
-Conflicts that are not adequately resolved assure the maintenance of a tense relationship between the park and communities, which has undesirable social and ecological consequences and, because of its perception as environmental injustice, poses risks for the park and its resources in the
+Conflicts that are not adequately resolved assure the maintenance of a tense relationship between the park and communities, which has undesirable social and ecological consequences and, because of its perception as environmental injustice, poses risks for the park and its resources in the longer-term.

 As a response, KNP is currently negotiating a pilot compensation scheme with local communities which would see financial retribution given to farmers who have previously lost livestock to DCA.
 This process is inclusive and facilitative, and its rationale is twofold: constituency building and redressing environmental injustice.
 Although this initial program would be a pilot, it is envisaged that a more permanent program would be established to ameliorate the negative effects of DCA in areas adjacent to the park.
 Both the pilot and more permanent program are the focus of this study.